-Graduates of the Bachelor of Arts program in Psychology will be prepared to pursue advanced graduate training and/or careers in human services.
+Graduates of the Bachelor of Arts program in Psychology will be prepared to pursue advanced graduate training, careers in human services, and business management.

 Each concentration is designed to focus a student's academic experience in an area central to their intended field of employment:

 - Students concentrating in Forensics usually go to law school, graduate school in forensic psychology, to work in the courts, corrections, or law enforcement.